vercel/hyper/README.md

 ## Usage

+You can manually download the latest release [here](https://hyperterm.org/#installation).

-If you're on macOS, you can use [Homebrew Cask](https://caskroom.github.io/) to download the app by running the following commands:
+If you're on macOS, you can also use [Homebrew Cask](https://caskroom.github.io/) to download the app by running these commands:

 ```bash
 brew cask update